Representation Bending for Large Language Model Safety: Experiment Details

-We use 320 HarmBench samples for GCG, while Prefilling and Input Embed are tested on 240 harmful samples following their original implementation We run GCG optimization for 500 iterations, with adversarial string initiated as ``! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! !'' (default settings of HarmBench), and searching 512 adversarial candidates at each step.
-The evaluations (except TrustLLM) use the Open-source classifier from HarmBench~\cite{mazeika2024harmbench} to determine attack success rates, compliance, and general quality of the responses.
+We use 320 HarmBench samples for GCG, while Prefilling and Input Embed are tested on 240 harmful samples following their original implementation.
+We run GCG optimization for 500 iterations, with adversarial string initiated as ``! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! !'' (default settings of HarmBench), and searching 512 adversarial candidates at each step.
+We tested Weight Orthogonalization and SCAV-Embedding on both HarmBench and WidlguardTest samples, and evaluated SCAV-Prompt on AdvBench~\cite{chen-etal-2022-advbench} samples following the original implementation.
+The evaluations (except TrustLLM and SCAV-Prompt) use the open-source classifier from HarmBench~\cite{mazeika2024harmbench} to determine attack success rates, compliance, and general quality of the responses.
 TurstLLM-Jailbreak is evaluated with GPT-4.

 \end{enumerate}

 \paragraph{Over-refusal Benchmarks} \begin{itemize} \item \textbf{XSTest}~\cite{rottger2023xstest}: Contains 450 requests with ambiguous wording, testing contextual understanding to avoid over-refusal. \item \textbf{WildJailbreak: Benign Test}~\cite{wildteaming2024}: Includes 210 benign but seemingly adversarial requests, evaluating the model's handling of ambiguous prompts and over-refusla. \end{itemize} GPT-4 evaluates compliance for over-refusal benchmarks. \paragraph{General Capability Benchmarks} \begin{itemize} \item \textbf{MT-Bench}~\cite{zheng2023judging}: Tests instruction-following and general knowledge.
 We use GPT-4 to score the quality of the responses. \item \textbf{MMLU}~\cite{hendrycks2020measuring}: Measures factual knowledge across academic subjects. \end{itemize}